chippers/blog/content/thing/tauri-params.md

 ### The Original Goals

 These were the motivating factors for adding `Params` to [`tauri`], not the motivating factors behind [Tauri] itself.
-I will be referring to these later as the original goals.
+I will refer to these later as the original goals.

 1. Ability to enforce the correct user defined type at compile time.
 2. Enable the use of lightweight types such as those implementing `Copy`.